5 best water parks in Switzerland

 5. Alpamare, Canton Schwyz

-Around 30 minutes outside of Zurich lies Switzerland’s largest water park, Alpamare.
-The park has 12 rides whose combined length makes for more than 2.100 metres of water slides, as well as lots of different types of pools and underwater attractions.
+Around 30 minutes outside of Zurich in Pfäffikon lies Switzerland’s largest water park, Alpamare.
+The park has 12 rides, with a combined length of more than 2,100 metres of water slides, as well as many different types of pools and underwater attractions.

 For starters, the complex has four different pools, each with its own unique features and themes.
 Alpamare also boasts great water slides, each with its own theme and varying degrees of difficulty.
 Finally, after all that swimming, the resort has just what you need - two on-site restaurants to satisfy your hunger!